Poems about mental health & chronic pain– & despite them!

 This poem, y’all.
 I like it so much, I went ahead and made a long dang graphic for it.
 Check out the author’s instagram or website afterwards for some other extremely solid poetry, a LOT of which I love.
 Then buy “Take This To Space,” the book it’s from!

 I’ve never loved the sobriquet of “pain warrior,” but there’s truth in it– this is a battle for your life, and no matter who’s supporting you, you fight it alone.
 Keep going.
-Listen to the warnings of wolves ahead.
-Keep going.
-Whet your knife.
-Keep going.
-Don’t lie down just yet.
+Listen to the warnings others tell you of wolves ahead.
+But keep going.
+Whet your knife now.
+Always keep going.
+It’s not time to lie down just yet.

 Not a fan of animated GIFs?
-Just for you, there’s a slideshow of static images at the end.
+There’s also a slideshow of static images at the end.

 I’m here with you.